User Guide for xcube-resampling

 - 2D coordinates – irregular grids where each pixel has its own pair of x/y or lat/lon coordinates.

-Creating a GridMapping
+Creating a GridMapping object

-There are three main ways to create a GridMapping
+There are three main ways to create a GridMapping instance:

 1. Regular grid mapping

-Use GridMapping.regular
+Use GridMapping.regular:

 from xcube_resampling.gridmapping import GridMapping